aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/network-services-vrfs-svis-settings.md

                           # DHCP server's IPv6 address.
                         - address: <str; required; unique>

-                          # Local interface to communicate with DHCP server - mutually exclusive to source_address.
+                          # Local interface to communicate with DHCP server.
+                          # Mutually exclusive with `source_address` and takes precedence over it.
                           local_interface: <str>

-                          # Source IPv6 address to communicate with DHCP server - mutually exclusive to local_interface.
+                          # Source IPv6 address to communicate with DHCP server.
+                          # Mutually exclusive with `local_interface`, which takes precedence if both are set.
                           source_address: <str>

                           # Override the default link address specified in the relayed DHCP packet.